at-bay/log4j-checker/README.md

 Alternatively, specify (multiple pairs of) `--include PATH` argument to scan specific directories but not the currently running Java processes

 ### Legal Disclaimer
-This project is made for non-commercial and ethical testing purposes only.
-Usage of `log4j-checker` for attacking targets is illegal.
+This project is made for non-commercial and ethical testing purposes only, and is offered as-is, without warranty.

+Use of `log4j-checker` for attacking targets is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+At-Bay assumes no liability and is not responsible for any misuse or damage caused by this program.

 ### Installation
 Download the latest precompiled binary from the [releases page](https://github.com/at-bay/log4j-checker/releases)